2. The Believers Position in Christ

 14Therefore, since the children share in flesh and blood, He Himself likewise also partook of the same, that through death He might render powerless him who had the power of death, that is, the devil, 15and might free those who through fear of death were subject to slavery all their lives (Hebrews 2:14-15).

 Question 2.
-In what ways does a man's life change when freed from fear of death?
+In what ways does a man's life change when freed from the fear of death?
 How does being a slave to fear bring bondage?

 What We Are in the Present